stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 **Figure 4.10** Model coefficients for the Null Model (green), Categorical Land Use Model (blue), and Landscape Predictor Model (red).

+The landscape predictor model for copper, used as the basis for the Stormwater Heatmap copper layer, is:

+*ln*(copper) = 2.24 – 0.14(rain) + 0.42(summer) + 0.35(traffic) + 0.56(devAge2) + 0.66(pm25_na) – 0.07(rain)(pm25_na)

+where rain is the 21-day cumulative precipitation, and summer is a factor with value = 1 for July, August, September, and value = 0 for all other months.
+Note that all predictors (except summer) were first transformed if necessary (e.g. devAge was squared to make devAge2), then standardized prior to use.

 ### Total Suspended Solids

 Based on linear models of *ln*-transformed TSS versus individual